Statutes

 interim rule amending the FAR to implement a section of the Duncan

-Hunter National Defense Authorization Act for Fiscal Year 2009 to enhance
+Hunter NDAA for FY 2009 to enhance

 competition in the purchase of supplies and services by all executive agencies